mapprotocol/atlas/docs/relayer/Relayer-Contract.md

 You can query that you are registered or not, relayer or not

+`getRelayer` function inputs 1 item:

 | parameter | type    | comment         |
 | --------- | ------- | --------------- |
 | owner     | address | account address |

-`getRelayer` function outputs tuple of 3 items:
+`getRelayer` function outputs 3 items:

 | parameter     | type    | comment                 |
 | ------------- | ------- | ----------------------- |